JoaoSalero-AI/Machine-Learning-Study-Projects/README.md

- # Deep Learning Study Projects
+ # Machine Learning Study Projects

  ## Please note:
  > The projects's links will show you my old repository. **New updates are coming soon** with new links, texts and projects.